 If your cat is urinating more frequently than usual, it could be a sign of diabetes.
 This is because their kidneys are trying to clear out excessive glucose from the body, which can only be done through constant urination.
 The more they urinate, the more they will thirst and the more they will consume water, creating a cycle.

 2. Excessive Water Consumption

-If you notice your beloved feline suddenly drinks more water than usual, then your cat may very well be suffering from a Type ll diabetes.
+If your cat is suddenly drinking more water than usual, it could be a sign of Type II diabetes.
 Diabetic cats tend to drink more because their body loses a lot of liquid due to frequent urination.
 They only drink to quench their thirst and fill the void excessive urination leaves within them.

 3. Appetite Swings and Weight Gain

-Has your cat suddenly increased its food intake over an extended period of time or has she added a few pounds?
-If yes, this may be a sure sign that she’s developed diabetes.
+If your cat has suddenly increased its food intake over an extended period of time or has added a few pounds, it may be a sign that she has developed diabetes.
 Cats in their early stages of diabetes tend to eat more not because they want to, but because their hypothalamus keeps creating false feelings of hunger within them.
-And when a cat consumes more, you’d agree with us that weight gain is inevitable.
+And when a cat consumes more, weight gain is inevitable.

 4. Changes In Weight

 Changes in your cat’s weight and gait may indicate diabetes.
 Diabetes in a cat can result in peripheral neuropathy, a medical condition where its hind legs become weak.
 Cats in their early stages of diabetes will display signs related to peripheral neuropathy, such as walking in a drunken-like state, walking on their hocks, and having difficulties climbing or jumping.